Intelligent-Interfaces/aw-art/CUI.md

     * _Bottom_ - Allows movement between primary destination within an application
     * _Top_ - Allows back and forth between pages
 * **Buttons** - Allows users to take actions, and make choices, with a single tap.
-* **Dialogs** - Informs users about a task and can contian critical information, require decisions, or involve multiple task.
+* **Dialogs** - Informs users about a task and can cont critical information, require decisions, or involve multiple task.

 ---